webqit/webflo/README.md

 <main exportgroup="main.html">Welcome to our Home Page</main>
 ```

 And the appropriate `<main>` element is imported based on the URL path.
-This time, Webflo takes care of setting the URL path as a global `template` attribute on the `<body>` element such that `<import>` elements that inherit this global `template` attribute are resolved on each page navigation.
+This time, Webflo takes care of setting the URL path as a global `template` attribute on the `<body>` element such that `<import>` elements that inherit this global attribute are resolved on each page navigation.

 ```html
 <!--